RealismusModding/realismusmodding.github.io/mods/seasons19/manual/modding/maps/index.md

 The first thing to do is adding the seasons mask to the map.
 A full guide is available.
 On top of that you can add seasonal objects and admirers, of which also a guide is available.
 Third, you can add custom seasonal textures.

 Lastly, you can add custom configurations of Seasons to your map, exactly like a GEO mod can.
 For this information, look into the GEO mod section.

-Make sure you put all the XML files in the root of your mod directory.
+To activate custom Seasons files for your map, add a folder named `seasons` next to your map XML file.
+Put all Seasons related XML files in that folder.
+The mod will automatically find those files.

 If you have any questions you can contact the team on [Slack](https://slack.realismusmodding.com).